 Tiffany Studios

 Tiffany Studios (1885-1930), founded by Louis Comfort Tiffany (1848-1933) the American artist and designer, produced a range of mosaics, lamps, pottery, jewellery, and stained glass windows.
-Tiffany, along with his rival John La Farge, is particularly noted for his work with opalescent glass, a type of iridescent glass where different colours are worked together during production, to produce subtle effects of shading and colour.
+Tiffany, along with his rival John La Farge, is particularly noted for his work with opalescent glass, also known as American Glass.
+This is a type of iridescent glass, where different colours are fused together during production to produce subtle effects of shading and colour, for which both had secured patents by 1881.
+In late 1892 or early 1893 Tiffany went on to develop a method whereby different colours were instead blended together in the molten state, so achieving subtle effects of shading and texture, which he called ‘Favrile’.

 Source: Alice Cooney Frelinghuysen and Monica Obniski.
 “Louis Comfort Tiffany (1848–1933).”
 In Heilbrunn Timeline of Art History – The Metropolitan Museum of Art, New York